gyfbianhuanyun/brain-data-with-age/README.md

 ## Data Sources

 We train our model using 795 publicly available fMRI images at rest.
-There were 26 projects.
+There are 26 projects.
-Among them, 25 projects were from the [1000 Functional Connectomes Project](http://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html).
+Among them, 25 projects are from the [1000 Functional Connectomes Project](http://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html).
 The remaining project has 369 samples from the [Southwest University Adult Lifespan Dataset](http://fcon_1000.projects.nitrc.org/indi/retro/sald.html)

 ## Tool